 People infected with coronavirus experience mild to moderate respiratory illness and generally recover with the help of currently available symptomatic treatment, while a few require special treatments.
 Senior citizens and people with underlying medical problems such as pneumonia, cardiovascular disease, diabetes, chronic respiratory disease, and cancer are at an increased risk to develop serious illnesses.

 Coronavirus spreads majorly from person to person through droplets of saliva or discharge from the nose when an infected person coughs or sneezes.
 Therefore, it’s important that you too practice respiratory etiquette (by coughing into a flexed elbow).

-Recent studies by WHO has also stated that coronavirus is an airborne disease, that means the virus can attack people within 30-40 feet diameter.
+Recent studies by WHO has also stated that coronavirus is an airborne disease, which means the virus can attack people within 30-40 feet in diameter.
 Hence, using a mask for all your outdoor activities is the safest option.

 Currently, there is no specific vaccine or treatment available for COVID-19.
 However, there are many ongoing clinical trials evaluating potential treatments but it will take time.
 And WHO will continue to update the general public by providing information as soon as clinical findings become available.

 - In some cases, people may report diarrhea, nausea, or a runny nose

 Check out this site from CDC for a detailed list of symptoms of COVID-19.

 Here is a list of Do’s & Don’ts that you should follow: